-In addition, an affiliate of KKR Capital Markets LLC is an investment advisor that manages certain funds and accounts, which hold \$10 million principal amount of our senior floating rate notes, \$20 million principal amount of our senior notes and \$52 million principal amount of our senior subordinated notes, some or all of which may be retired with a portion of the net proceeds from this offering.
+In addition, an affiliate of KKR Capital Markets LLC is an investment advisor that manages certain funds and accounts, which hold \$10 million principal amount of our senior floating rate notes, \$20 million principal amount of our senior notes and \$52 million principal amount of our senior subordinated notes, some of which may be retired with a portion of the net proceeds from this offering.

 Citigroup Global Markets Inc. is a joint lead arranger and joint lead bookrunner under our senior credit agreement.
 Citicorp International Limited (Hong Kong), an affiliate of Citigroup Global Markets Inc., is the Asian administrative agent under our senior credit agreement.
-Citicorp North America, Inc., an affiliate of Citigroup Global Markets Inc., is the administrative agent for our Tranche B-1 term loan and the collateral agent under our senior credit agreement.
+Citicorp North America, Inc., an affiliate of Citigroup Global Markets Inc., is the administrative agent for our Tranche B-1 term Ioan and the collateral agent under our senior credit agreement.
 Citibank N.A., Singapore Branch and Citibank N.A., Berhad, both affiliates of Citigroup Global Markets Inc., are lenders under our senior credit agreement.
-Citigroup Global Markets Inc. advised us in connection with the sales of our Storage Business and our Printer ASICs Business.
+Citigroup Global Markets Inc., advised us in connection with the sales of our Storage Business and our Printer ASICs Business.

-Affiliates of Deutsche Bank Securities Inc., Barclays Capital Inc. and ABN AMRO Incorporated are lenders under our senior credit agreement.
+An affiliate of Deutsche Bank Securities Inc. is a lender under our senior credit agreement.
 Credit Suisse, an affiliate of Credit Suisse Securities (USA) LLC is the documentation agent and a lender under our senior credit agreement.